Apr> Holy Thursday

 Things to prepare:

-– Roman Missal/ Order of Holy Week (Proper-Thursday of the Lord’s Supper, Proper Pf, Roman Canon)
+- Roman Missal/ Order of Holy Week (Proper-Thursday of the Lord’s Supper, Proper Pf, Roman Canon), copies of the Eucharistic Prayer for Cc

-– on the credence table: Prepared Chalice, 2 Ciboria filled with enough hosts for communion this and the following day, 1 Ciborium veil, ewer and basin, finger towel, purifier bowl, book stand, key for the altar of repose, Cope, Humeral veil; for the washing of feet: ewer and basin, (soap if to be used), and towel for the washing of feet, gremial
+- on the credence table: bell, Prepared Chalice, 1 large paten with enough big hosts for concelebrants, 1 Ciborium veil, ewer and basin, finger towel, purifier bowl, book stand, Cope, Humeral veil; for the washing of feet: gremial, ewer and basin, (soap if to be used), and towel for drying the feet,

-– altar of repose, vigil candles, flowers, kneeler
+- altar of repose, key for the tabernacle, vigil candles, flowers, kneeler

-– in the sanctuary: chairs for the servers and concelebrants
+- in the sanctuary: chairs for the ministers and concelebrants

 - chairs and place for the representatives for the washing of feet

-– in the nave: table, white table cover, ciborium with hosts, cruets & other offerings if there are
+- in the nave: table, white table cover, 1 ciborium with sufficient bread for holy communion this and the following day, cruets & other offerings if there are

 – Representatives for the washing of feet